agenium-scale/boost.simd/doc/tutorial_subtract.md

 We shall first assume that the size of our array is a multiple of the cardinal of the pack.
-Please note that this assumption is very unsafe as code written using **Boost.SIMD** is designed to be portable across multiple architectures!
+Please note that this assumption is very unsafe as code written using **@projectname** is designed to be portable across multiple architectures!
 The more realistic case where this is no longer true is demonstrated afterwards.

 @subsection substract-constant Filling the subtraction pack